Mathematics A Level

 Paper 3: The assessment will comprise two sections : Section A—Statistics and Section B—Mechanics.

-The three exams are written examinations, 2 hours in length ,each paper count towards 33.33% of the qualification and is out of 100 marks.
-A calculator can be used in all assessments.
+The three exams are written examinations, 2 hours in length ,each paper counts towards 33.33% of the qualification and is out of 100 marks.
+A calculator can be used in all assessments – the casio classwiz calculator is recommended for this course.

 Future course and possible careers: